ithoidis/Reverb-parameter-estimation-using-temporal-CNNs/README.md

 trainer.generate_sim_dataset()
 trainer.train(epochs=100)
 ```
-By default this will train on the available CUDA-capable GPU in your system.
+By default this will train the ReverbNet model on the available CUDA-capable GPU in your system.

 **L1 loss**